mstemm/labs/security/falco/README.md

    # docker exec -it example1 bash
    ```

-Tailing the `/var/log/falco_events.txt` you will be able to read:
+Tailing the `/var/log/falco_events.txt` file you will be able to read:

    ```
    17:13:24.357351845: Notice A shell was spawned in a container with an attached terminal (user=root example1 (id=604aa46610dd) shell=bash parent=<NA> cmdline=bash  terminal=34816)